masalinas/uniovi-maiind-node-red-docker/README.md

 # Description
+Uniovi mongodb and node-red services deployed as Docker Containers

+- The custom mongodb serice include:
+    - Basic Securize
+    - Sample Database
+    - Sample Collection with some data

-Uniovi node-red and Docker training.
-This repo it's a Dockerfile to create a custom node-red service including:
+- The custom node-red service including:
     - Securized with default credentials **admin/password**.
     - With [node-red-node-mongodb](https://flows.nodered.org/node/node-red-node-mongodb) and [node-red-dashboard](https://flows.nodered.org/node/node-red-dashboard) nodes just installed.
     - With a simple flow called **Greeting Flow**.

 ## Steps
 Follow the next steps to build an run your custom mongodb and node-red container.